Yoti app and Post Office Easy ID privacy notice

 Essentially, our use of biometrics to identify or authenticate you is to prevent fraudulent use of the app and protect your data.

-We also use some user data for internal R&D, which is explained under the ‘Internal research and development’ heading.
+We also use some user data for internal research and development, which is explained under the ‘Internal research and development’ heading.

 When you set up your account we take a scan of your face to create a biometric template of your face, which we store securely.
 A biometric template is a digital map of your face.